Free Shipping on Orders of $25 or More! (Shipping Only Available to the Continental U.S.)

 Spider & Insect Dust

 Fight the bug fight.
 Despite your best efforts, spiders can still find a way to invade your yard and home.
 When this happens, treating your home is the best way to handle the problem.
 If you’re caught in an epic battle against spiders, we want to help.
 Our Spider & Insect Dust is a great choice for conquering spiders.
-Not only do the plant oils take care of spiders, but they also are more environmentally and family-friendly.
+Not only do the plant oils take care of spiders, but they also are more environmentally and family-friendly when used as directed.

 You share the world with bugs, but that doesn’t mean you want to share your home.
 It’s important to make sure you're taking steps to prevent them from moving in.
 Simple things like straightening up and turning the lights off can help keep your home spider-free.
 If you need some help, try our Maggie’s Farm Simply Effective™ Pest Control products.